-The 121 service runs between Haddington and North Berwick via the National Museum of Flight on Monday to Saturday from Friday 25 March to 31 October 2016.
-Download the 2016 timetable.
+The 121 service runs between Haddington and North Berwick via the National Museum of Flight on Monday to Sunday from 1 Aprl to 31 October 2017.
+Download the 121 bus timetable here.
 There is a bus drop off and pick up point within the grounds of the Museum itself.

 A regular bus service runs from Edinburgh to North Berwick and an express bus service from Edinburgh to Haddington.
 Call Traveline on 0870 608 2 608 or visit the Traveline website for timetable details.